Creating Trust in Ecommerce: A scientific Look

 Shop operators can also prove their integrity with reliable customer service.
 In order for the customer to know at what time the customer service is available, the contact options and times should be placed in a prominent position.
 Especially smaller online shops have the problem that they are not always reachable.
 This deficit can be remedied by answering customer enquiries quickly and reliably during opening hours.

-Learn how to increase sales in your online shop!
+Learn how to increase sales revenue in your online store!

 uptain and the three Trust Factors